AC Monza

-From the club's founding Monza's colours were blue and white, but were changed to red and white in 1932; as a result, the team are nicknamed i biancorossi (the white and reds).
-Monza have played their home games at the Stadio Brianteo since 1988.
-The team have rivalries with Como, Pro Sesto and Pisa.
+Monza have won the Coppa Italia Serie C a record four times, the Serie C championship four times, and an Anglo-Italian Cup.
+The club originally wore blue and white, but adopted their current red and white colours in 1932; as a result, the team are nicknamed i biancorossi (the white and reds).
+Since 1988, Monza have played home matches at the Stadio Brianteo.
+The club's main rivals include Como, Pro Sesto and Pisa.